gonzalonavarro/AdaptiveDynamicBitvectors/README.md

 dynamic arrays of integers, where you can just insert, delete, and access.
 Those are handled in the files containing "Id" in their name.

+Apart from the basic operations, the bitvectors implement hybridNext and hybridNext0, which look for the next 1/0 from a given position.
+While this can be done by composing rank and select, the given implementations are much faster.

 Parameterization
 ----------------